OlaJamesO/aws-ha-threeteir-webapp/README.md

 1. Go back to the WordPress management tab.
 In the left menu I select  **Performance**, then click on  _Database Cache_  and replace the *Memcached hostname:port/Ip:port* with the value copied in the previous step.
 I'll then click on the "Test" button to confirm the connection is successfully made and "Test Passed" message is displayed.
 ![enter image description here](https://i.ibb.co/BKzW1rQ/image.png)

-Then I 'll scroll down to the bottom of the page and click on  _Save all settings_  on the left.
+Then  scroll down to the bottom of the page and click on  _Save all settings_  on the left.
 The following message was displayed to indicate Database caching has been enabled.

 ![enter image description here](https://i.ibb.co/3SFXFy9/image.png)